bufbuild-ru/docs/docs/bsr/quickstart/index.md

 To share just the tags functionality, you need to move the `tag.proto` file into a new module.

-::: tip NoteThe BSR doesn't dictate any particular strategies with regard to monorepo, multi-repo, or "many repos with a 'common' repo."
+::: tip The BSR doesn't dictate any particular strategies with regard to monorepo, multi-repo, or "many repos with a 'common' repo."
 The use of the `common` BSR repo here is for illustrative purposes, and you should conform to your organization's norms instead.

 :::